odtp-org/odtp-manuals/docs/orchestrator/roadmap.md

 It is planned to offer an integration of ODTP with the [Swiss Data Custodian](https://www.datascience.ch/resources/swiss-data-custodian) so that ODTP can better support use cases with sensitive data.

-### Support Acyclic Graphs
+### Support Directed Acyclic Graphs

-ODTP should be able to support not only linear workflows but also workflows that resemble acyclic graphs.
+ODTP should be able to support not only linear workflows but also workflows that resemble directed acyclic graphs.